 I have recently become aware of an ensemble of pictures that were published in Shin Budo magazine along with some technical directions.
 What is truly remarkable about this set is that it presents a rare occurrence of Ueshiba Sensei and his uke wearing Western clothes.
 Therefore, in the aim of both presenting rare images, and for the valuable insight that this document gives us on the practice of O Sensei during this key transitory period, I have decided to translate these instructions and present them here.

 Shin Budo magazine, as its name suggests, was a publication devoted the the new forms of Budo.
 It enjoyed a brief period of activity during the years of the Pacific War.
 In its short life, journal has been fortunate enough to have as contributors some of the most well respected Budo practitioners of that time.
-Amongst these exceptional individuals was Takuma Hisa Sensei, the instructor who gave his name to the Takumakai, one of the largest Daito-ryu Aiki-jujutsu study groups in Japan.
+Among these exceptional individuals was Takuma Hisa Sensei, the instructor who gave his name to the Takumakai, one of the largest Daito-ryu Aiki-jujutsu study groups in Japan.
 Takuma Hisa, who had been a student of both Ueshiba Morihei Sensei and Takeda Sokaku Sensei wrote a rather interesting article for the magazine introducing both his teachers, as well as the discipline that he coined as Daito-ryu Aiki-budo.
 The full English translation of that article is available on Aikido Journal.

 What interests us today is the fact that it is this introduction to the practice of Ueshiba Morihei that probably prompted the editors of Shin Budo to follow up with a technical article describing the practice of Ueshiba, both empty-handed and using weapons.